-- provide structural support for the traveled way; - provide space for emergency storage of disabled vehicles, enforcement and maintenance activities; - provide an area for drivers to maneuver to avoid crashes; - improve bicycle accommodation; - increase safety by providing a stable, clear recovery area for drivers who have left the travel lane; - improve stopping sight distance; - store and carry water; and - improve capacity by increasing driver comfort.
+provide structural support for the traveled way;

+- provide space for emergency storage of disabled vehicles, enforcement and maintenance activities; - provide an area for drivers to maneuver to avoid crashes; - improve bicycle accommodation; - increase safety by providing a stable, clear recovery area for drivers who have left the travel lane; - improve stopping sight distance; - store and carry water; and - improve capacity by increasing driver comfort.

 Shoulder widths typically vary from 2 feet to 12 feet.
 Regardless of width and surfacing, shoulders should be flush with the roadway surface and sufficiently stable to support vehicular use in all kinds of weather without rutting.
 Criteria for shoulder widths are provided in Chapters 14, 15, 16, 17 and 18.
+Wider shoulder widths should be provided to accommodate bicyclists on SC Touring Routes and routes designated by a bicycling plan adopted by an MPO or COG.